emsiefert/emsiefert.github.io/content/authors/admin/_index.md

 bio: ''

 # Interests to show in About widget
-interests:
+#interests:
-  - Quantitative and qualitative methods
+#  - Quantitative and qualitative methods
-  - Data analysis, visualization, statistics
+#  - Data analysis, visualization, statistics
-  - Understanding how people/users think
+#  - Understanding how people/users think

 # Education to show in About widget
 education: